annsudo/katacoda-scenarios/Test1/intro.md

 ## Our Plan:
 1) Gettingt to know application and enviroment

 2) Building our first microservice

 3) Let´s scale!
 Second one..

 4) But Duplications?

 5) Creaing Eureka server

 6) Microservices as Eureka-clients

 7) Load balancer annotation

 ## Keep in mind
-To help us to focus on the main goal: microservices, most of the things are already pre-configured for you.
-The data of the Podcast we also be hardcoded into the java classes to make the learning experience easier for us.
+To help us to focus on the main concept- MICROSERVICES, project and invironment is already fully configured for you.
+The data of the Podcast-objcts will also be hardcoded into the java classes to make the learning experience easier for us.

+## Recommended prerequisites
+Good understanding of Java language and basic knowledge of RESTful API

 ## Learning by doing they said ;) Let's start!